 New COVID-19 Study Reveals Major Vitamin D Deficiency Problem: There's a Solution

 Vitamin, hormone, and immunomodulator, vitamin D is an essential micronutrient that wears many hats.
 The critical role of vitamin D in the immune system has been known for decades.
-Involved in innate and adaptive immune responses, the vitamin D receptor has been discovered in the majority of immune cells, and vitamin D demonstrates immunosuppressant, anti-inflammatory, antibacterial, and antiviral actions.
+Involved in innate and adaptive immune responses, the vitamin D receptor has been discovered in the majority of immune cells1, and vitamin D demonstrates immunosuppressant2, anti-inflammatory3, antibacterial4, and antiviral5 actions.

 Published in the Journal of Clinical Endocrinology & Metabolism, this study included over 200 hospitalized adult patients with COVID-19.
 Over 80% were found to have vitamin D deficiency.
 In research or when you go to the doctor, the blood test used to measure your vitamin D status is serum 25-hydroxyvitamin D, 25(OH)D for short.
 This particular study chose a 25(OH)D level less than or equal to 20 ng/mL as their cutoff for deficiency.
 This detail sounds granular, but you'll see why definitions for deficiency matter if you keep reading.